jsEveryDay/EasyCustomUriProtocolManager/README.md

 If you open your browser to `YourProtocol://https://ex.com/path, -/hah!*%"` this is what will actually execute:

 `WScript.exe C:\saved\app.vbs "C:\Local Folder\program.exe" -arg /t --pass =to ^exe "https://ex.com/path, -/hah!*%`

+(command '-/hah!*%' is used to indicate that all special characters work)

 1. After any change made to URIconfigs.ini you must run applyConfigFile.vbs (this registers new Protocols to the windows registry)
 2. Paths and Arguments will work in any format (with spaces, special characters etc..)